 Our non-traded REIT fraud lawyers are representing investors in their FINRA arbitration claim over Hospitality Investors Trust losses.
 We pursue investor fraud cases against broker-dealers and their registered representatives to help our clients obtain their financial recovery.
 Contact our team at Shepherd Smith Edwards and Kantas (SSEK Law Firm at investorlawyers.com) today.

 HIT REIT Investors to See Stocks Cancelled

 Hospitality Investors Trust acquired hotels.
 By the end of last year, it had 101 properties collectively valued at about $2B.
-However, its share price had been dropping over the last four years after investor distributions were suspended in 2017.
+However, its share price had been dropping in recent years after investor distributions were suspended.

 Initially sold at $25/share, by the end of 2019 HIT REIT stocks were going for $8.35/share.
 Central Trade & Transfer said that by the end of March 2021, the non-traded REIT’s shares were selling on that secondary market at $0.46/share

 HIT REIT recently disclosed that it could not cover its financial obligations for the first half of 2021.
 The non-traded REIT’s biggest investor, Brookfield Strategic Real Estate Partners II Hospitality REIT II LLC, agreed to provide it with a $65 million debtor-in-possession loan.
 Once the bankruptcy plan is in place, Brookfield will lend Hospitality Investors Trust a $25 million exit facility.
 The interest rate for these loans is 15% annually.

 Meanwhile, HIT REIT investors will see their stocks canceled and traded for the right to contingent cash payments of no more than $6/common stock share.